unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 subtitle:
 author: MICHAEL MENDOZA
 date: 2021-11-29
-toc-blurb: For scholars and students of the history of the Third Reich, a striking aspect of the period remains the degree of compliance and even complicity exhibited by the German people as a whole.
-Intellectuals were not exempt in this regard.
-Far from simply being swept-away by events beyond their control, they and historians in particular held great power in shaping the cultural milieu of the Weimar era (c.
-1918-1933).
-The conservative, anti-republican atmosphere they helped foster ultimately proved to be amenable to takeover by far-right authoritarianism.
+toc-blurb: For scholars of the Third Reich, a striking aspect remains the compliance exhibited by the German people.
+Historians were not exempt in this regard, and held great power in shaping the cultural milieu of the Weimar era.
+The anti-republican atmosphere they fostered ultimately proved to amenable to takeover by far-right authoritarianism.
 toc-image: mmendoza-book-burning.png
 toc-section: modern
 ---